albertzz112/cs506-final-project/README.md

 Predicting Flight Delays -
 By accurately forecasting the delay duration of a flight, the goal is to help airlines, airports, and passengers better manage their schedules and minimize the impact of disruptions on travel plans.
-This predictive model can be used to improve operational efficiency, optimize resource allocation, and enhance customer satisfaction by providing more reliable delay estimates.
+This predictive model can be used to improve operational efficiency, optimize resource allocation, and enhancte customer satisfaction by providing more reliable delay estimates.

 Data Source: US Department of Transportation – Bureau of Transportation Statistics, August 2019 - August 2023 Data will be cleaned to remove flight cancellations since they can't be modelled in a flight delay model.
+(EDIT) Features will be added to data by creating new data columns from the existing dataset.
+Examples include flight month, and flight season being extracted from the existing flight date column (YYYY/MM/DD).

 Data will be modelled by fitting a linear regression.